Porto Venere: Climate

 The climate is typically Mediterranean, with almost no excess heat in summer and no freezing in winter.
 However, rainfall can be abundant, especially in autumn and spring, due to the orography of the Riviera di Levante.

 In the municipal area, the weather station is located on Island of Palmaria, where data can be considered similar to those occurring in Porto Venere and the surrounding areas.

 The area of Portovenere-Palmaria Island is the only point behind in the Ligurian Sea between the Isle of Elba and the islands of Hyères, France.
 Hence the strategic role in the history of seafaring.

+Demographics

+As of 2025, Porto Venere has a population of 3,208, of whom 50.2% are male and 49.8% are female.
+Minors make up 8.9% of the population, and seniors make up 35.8%, compared to the Italian average of 14.9% and 24.7% respectively.

 Economy

-In the municipality of Porto Venere, in Panigaglia, into the Gulf of Spezia, there is a regasification plant, thanks to which it can import by sea, in the liquid state, natural hydrocarbon gas such as liquified natural gas.
+In the municipality of Porto Venere, in Panigaglia, into the Gulf of Spezia, there is a regasification plant, thanks to which it can import by sea, in the liquid state, natural hydrocarbon gas, such as liquified natural gas.

 Portovenere's economy focuses on tourism.
 Hotels, bed and breakfasts, guest houses, and residences have become more important in recent years.
 The popular shopping promenade in the Doria quay and the picturesque Alley and panoramic views to the church of St. Peter and the Doria Castle.
 The harbor of Portovenere, although the smallest of Liguria, is always sold out in the summer season and also hosts many celebrities.